Lab Members

 Senior Research Scientist

-Anwar Hossain completed his bachelor and master’s degrees in biochemistry at the University of Dhaka in Bangladesh.
+Anwar completed his bachelor's and master’s degrees in biochemistry at the University of Dhaka in Bangladesh.
 He completed his Ph.D. in molecular biology at the Tohoku University in Japan, as a recipient of the Japanese Government Scholarship.
-He completed his post-doctoral training at MD Anderson under the supervision of Grady Saunders, Ph.D., and joined the Lang Lab in 2008.
+He completed his postdoctoral training at UT MD Anderson under the supervision of Grady Saunders, Ph.D., and joined the Lang Lab in 2008.
 Hossain’s primary research interest has been to understand the role of microenvironment in glioma pathogenesis.
 He has been involved in key research projects studying glioma microenvironment using mouse model and targeted drug delivery using MSC and exosomes to the gliomas.
-In 2014, he was awarded the Career Development Award from the MD Anderson Brain Cancer SPORE.
+In 2014, he was awarded the Career Development Award from the UT MD Anderson Brain Cancer SPORE.

 Daniel Ledbetter